 - training to promote rural sports, nationally recognised sports, paralympic sports and Olympic sports;

-- contribution to the Prime Minister’s National Relief Fund or any other fund set up by the Central Government for socio-economic development and relief and welfare of the Scheduled Castes, the Scheduled Tribes, other backward classes, minorities and women;
+- contribution to the Prime Minister’s National Relief Fund or any other fund set up by the Central Government for socio-economic development and relief and welfare of the Scheduled Castes, the Scheduled Tribes or any anonymous or other backward classes, minorities and women;

 - contributions or funds provided to technology incubators located within academic institutions which are approved by the Central Government;